fortune-ncube/automobile_eda/README.md

 2. Navigate to the `notebooks/` directory.
 3. Open the  **automobile_eda.ipynb** Jupyter Notebooks using Jupyter Notebook or JupyterLab.
 4. Execute the code cells to run the analysis and visualize the results.

+   OR
+1. Download the files to a folder in your computer
+2. Install the requirements
+3. Run the jupyter notebook

 ## Output

 The notebook will generate compelling visualisations for decision-makers in various industries.